nornir-automation/nornir.tech.src/content/posts/2021/07-15-salt-nornir-intro.md

 - Both are open-source (SALTSTACK community) and available on GitHub
 - Both follow *"everything is pluggable and extendable"* paradigm

-But, while Nornir targets mainly automation of netowrks, SALTSTACK was initially developed to automate IT systems - servers, virtual machines, operating systems, applications.
+But, while Nornir targets mainly automation of networks, SALTSTACK was initially developed to automate IT systems - servers, virtual machines, operating systems, applications.

 SALT also aims to address a much wider set of use cases compared to Nornir, it has more components, longer history (111,991 commits) and big community.
-Moreover, SALTSTACK has a command of developers backing it up and was recently [purchased](https://blogs.vmware.com/management/2020/10/vmware-completes-saltstack-acquisition-to-bolster-software-configuration-management-and-infrastructure-automation.html) by VMWare.
-Worth noting that SALTSTACK has Enterprise version as well.
+Moreover, SALTSTACK has a Team of developers backing it up and was recently [purchased](https://blogs.vmware.com/management/2020/10/vmware-completes-saltstack-acquisition-to-bolster-software-configuration-management-and-infrastructure-automation.html) by VMWare.
+Worth noting that SALTSTACK has an Enterprise version as well.

 ## Nornir intro

 Nornir is a Python based framework or package if you'd like.
-That package contains pluggable core that uses plugins to do it's work.
+That package contains pluggable core that uses plugins to do its work.

 Diagram to recap key Nornir components:
 ```